-Prerequisite: WELD-110, Intro to AWS Welding.
-This course allows students to advance their skills related to the study of Shielded Metal Arc Welding (SMAW), Gas Tungsten Arc Welding (GTAW/TIG), and Gas Metal Arc Welding (GMAW).
+Institute: WEED-110, into to AWS weiding.
+This course allows students to advance their skills related to the study of Shielded Metal Arc Welding (SMAW), Gas Tungsten Arc Welding (GTAW/ TIG), and Gas Metal Arc Welding (GMAW).
 This course includes technical information based on NCCER and AWS recommended competencies as well as teacher demonstration and hands on application by the student.
 This course is designed to be beneficial to beginning students who wish to work toward certification.
 Course offered fall and spring semesters.